-The following table shows the applicable number of restricted stock units and weighted-average grant date fair value for restricted stock units granted, vested and released, withheld for taxes, and forfeited during the six months ended December 31, 2012 and restricted stock units outstanding as of December 31, 2012 and June 30, 2012:
+The following table shows the applicable number of restricted stock units and weighted-average grant date fair value for restricted stock units granted, vested and released, withheld for taxes, and forfeited during the three months ended September 30, 2013 and restricted stock units outstanding as of September 30, 2013 and June 30, 2013:

 Cash-Based Long-Term Incentive Compensation

-The Company has adopted a cash-based long-term incentive program in fiscal year 2013 for many of its employees as part of the Company's employee compensation program.
-In October 2012, the Company approved cash-based long-term incentive (“Cash LTI”) awards of $60.3 million under the Company's Cash Long-Term Incentive Plan (“Cash LTI Plan”).
+Starting in fiscal year 2013, the Company adopted a cash-based long-term incentive program for many of its employees as part of the Company's employee compensation program.
+During the three months ended September 30, 2013, the Company approved cash-based long-term incentive (“Cash LTI”) awards of $1.8 million under the Company's Cash Long-Term Incentive Plan (“Cash LTI Plan”).
 Cash LTI awards issued to employees under the Cash LTI Plan will vest in four equal installments, with 25% of the aggregate amount of the Cash LTI award vesting on each yearly anniversary of the grant date over a four-year period.
-In order to receive payments under the Cash LTI Plan, participants must remain employed by the Company as of the applicable award vesting date.
+In order to receive payments under a Cash LTI award, participants must remain employed by the Company as of the applicable award vesting date.
 Executives and non-employee Board members are not participating in this program.
-During the three and six months ended December 31, 2012, the Company recognized $3.5 million in compensation expense under the Cash LTI program.
-As of December 31, 2012, the unrecognized compensation balance related to the Cash LTI program was $56.4 million, excluding the impact of estimated forfeitures.
+During the three months ended September 30, 2013, the Company recognized $4.1 million in compensation expense under the Cash LTI Plan.
+As of September 30, 2013, the unrecognized compensation balance related to the Cash LTI Plan was $47.8 million, excluding the impact of estimated forfeitures.